MTV News to shut down amid Paramount layoffs

-(The Hill) – The MTV — formerly “Music Television” — news division is expected to shut down amid a new round of layoffs made by Paramount Global, the company announced in a memo to staffers.
+MTV News is expected to shut down amid a new round of layoffs made by Paramount Global, the company announced in a memo to staffers according to The Hill.

 In the memo, obtained and published by Variety, Showtime/MTV Entertainment Studios and Paramount Media Networks president Chris McCarthy said the reason was due to the pressure felt from “broader economic headwinds like many of our peers.”